 With that in mind, I would like to introduce you to some incredibly useful resources.
 First is Joan Sedita’s important work with literacy and her comprehensive website, Keys to Literacy.
 This website is well respected in the professional community and was cofounded with Brad Neuenhaus in 2007.
 Sedita earned her MEd from Harvard and has taught in the field of literacy for more than 35 years.
 The Secret of Literacy by @LearningSpy.
 Despite a pile of education books reaching in-excess of 20-high, the only book I’ve managed to read from cover to cover this summer is David Didau’s, The Secret of Literacy.

 This blog is a review.
 Not many people will know (in fact I think it’s only David and I that do!)
+That when I employed David to do his first-ever CPD gig, as he signed the book cover of his first book, ‘The Perfect Ofsted English Lesson‘ in my office, David there and then inspired me to write my own book which is currently in first draft.
 Reading 'can help reduce stress' Subjects only needed to read, silently, for six minutes to slow down the heart rate and ease tension in the muscles, he found.